BibleReadingPlan/BibleReadingPlans/README.md

 ## Changelog

-= 3.0-beta-4 =
+= 3.0-beta-5 =

-This version:
+In this version:

-1. IN PROGRESS:
-	Readings using other than the Bible Brain API need to be tested, as well as reading plans other than those already tested.

-1. Adds ability to have audio for many of the languages and versions from the Bible Brain API.
+1. Ability to have audio for many of the languages and versions from the Bible Brain API is added.

-1. Adds text to make wait time tor Scriptures to load more understandable.
+1. Text to make wait time tor Scriptures to load more understandable is added.

-1. Increases time before time-out to one-minute, since having to load and process information about audio can take longer.
+1. Time before time-out to one-minute, since having to load and process information about audio can take longer, is increased.

-1. Updates explanations.

-1. Bug fix: Corrects problem with books having multi-word names causing parts names being lost.

-1. Bug fix: Corrects problems with passage headers for non-English languages -- sometimes header would contain both English and other language.

-## 3.0-beta-2 ##

-This version:

-1. IN PROGRESS:
-	Readings using other than the Bible Brain API need to be tested, as well as reading plans other than those of the ACNA.

-1. Adds ability to have audio for many of the languages and versions from the Bible Brain API.
+1. Explanations are updated.

-1. Bug fix: Corrects problem with books having multi-word names causing parts names being lost.
+1. Bug fix: Problem with books having multi-word names causing parts of names being lost is corrected.

-1. Bug fix: Corrects problems with passage headers for non-English languages -- sometimes header would contain both English and other language.
+1. Bug fix: Problems with passage headers for non-English languages -- sometimes header would contain both English and other language --  are corrected.

 ## 2.2.3